 As the question of what makes a good leader is pored over and examined further by business analysts, law enforcement and educational institutions, new developments arise in leadership theory and methodology.
 The one thing that remains the same is the understanding that leadership is the catalyst under which all elements of an organization work together.

-Here are seven factors that can serve as a springboard to success for anyone occupying a leadership role.
+Here are seven aspects of leadership that can serve as a springboard to success for anyone occupying a leadership role:

 2. Learn from Failure

 One of the core principles of leadership is trust.
 In the past, leadership was scarce and special, a function of powerful people.
-In the modern day, that vertical model of leadership is less effective.
+In the modern-day, that vertical model of leadership is less effective.
 Today, success is attained by being able to collaborate with someone a leader has no power over in pursuit of common goals.
-In other words, a good leader no longer trusts in power, but places their faith in the power of trust.
-Additionally, a leader is the trustee in any relationship and in order to be effective, must be trustworthy as well as willing to take the risk of placing trust in the people around them.
+In other words, a good leader no longer trusts in power but places their faith in the power of trust.
+Additionally, a leader is a trustee in any relationship and in order to be effective, must be trustworthy as well as willing to take the risk of placing trust in the people around them.

 Many decisions a leader will encounter will be unique to the business and will require more thought than simply throwing a canned solution at it.
 Teams will often look to a leader for innovative thinking, so being able to tap into previous experiences and a treasure chest of new ideas will pay off for any leader.
 For Aubrey Marcus, founder of dietary supplement company Onnit, innovation is a key element of survival in the modern business world.
 “The innovators are our leaders.
 You cannot separate the two,” Marcus said in the Entrepreneur.com interview.